jay-Anonymous/NdovuBlockchainApp/docs/yul.rst

 Opcodes marked with ``-`` do not return a result and all others return exactly one value.
-Opcodes marked with ``F``, ``H``, ``B``, ``C``, ``I`` and ``L`` are present since Frontier, Homestead, Byzantium, Constantinople, Istanbul or London respectively.
+Opcodes marked with ``F``, ``H``, ``B``, ``C``, ``I`` and ``L`` are present since Frontier, Homestead, Byzantium, Constantinople, Istanbul, London or Paris respectively.

 In the following, ``mem[a...b)`` signifies the bytes of memory starting at position ``a`` up to but not including position ``b`` and ``storage[p]`` signifies the storage contents at slot ``p``.